Nothing Says Home Like Carved Wood

-From intricately carved columns, island legs and and pilasters to table legs and molding, wood brings ambiance and charm to any home.
+From intricately carved columns, island legs and pilasters to table legs and molding, wood brings ambiance and charm to any home.
 In fact, nothing says home quite like the beauty of carved wood.

-Van Dyke’s Restorers is one of the premier sources of fine wood products with literally thousands of items including corbels, column, pilasters, capitals, braces, brackets, rafter tails, table legs, bun feet, decorative molding, chair railing, mantels, and wooden furniture.
+Van Dyke’s Restorers is one of the premier sources of fine wood products with literally thousands of items including corbels, columns, pilasters, capitals, braces, brackets, rafter tails, table legs, bun feet, decorative molding, chair railing, mantels, and wooden furniture.

 In this blog, I want to showcase kitchen island legs, table legs, and bun feet; the types and styles and how they are used.